 And since you know how much I love cookies, I decided to pumpkin up another one of my favorite recipes, snickerdoodle cookies!

 I have a great snickerdoodle recipe, so I thought ‘really the only thing that would make it better would be…pumpkin!’
 And I was right.
 The combination of the cinnamon sugar and the pumpkin make for a very soft and delicious, fall-flavored cookie!

 Sometimes when you add pumpkin to recipes, you have adjust the moisture or flour content because pumpkin makes everything so moist and soft, so it took me a couple of batches (oh darn!) to get it just right, but these cookies are everything I had hoped for and then some.
 The pumpkin is subtle and the cookie remains more a snickerdoodle than a pumpkin cookie, which I love!

-The other thing to keep in mind with these pumpkin snickerdoodles is that these are not a thin and chewy cookie; they are supposed to be a full cookie, think Loft House style cookies.
+The other thing to keep in mind with these soft pumpkin snickerdoodles is that these are not a thin and chewy cookie; they are supposed to be a fluffy cookie, think Loft House style cookies.
 For some reason, when I think about pumpkin, I want something substantial to bite into!

 - 1/2 cup unsalted butter, room temperature

 - 1/2 cup sugar

 - 1/4 tsp baking powder